Books by Jason Burke

 by Frances Wilson

-The Best Nonfiction Books: The 2025 Baillie Gifford Prize Shortlist, recommended by Robbie Millen
+The Best Nonfiction Books of 2025: The Baillie Gifford Prize Shortlist, recommended by Robbie Millen

-The Best Nonfiction Books: The 2025 Baillie Gifford Prize Shortlist, recommended by Robbie Millen
+The Best Nonfiction Books of 2025: The Baillie Gifford Prize Shortlist, recommended by Robbie Millen

 From the terrorists who came up with the idea of hijacking planes to get attention to a biography of the Scottish novelist Muriel Spark, the books in the running for this year’s Baillie Gifford Prize, as always, display a wonderful breadth.
 Robbie Millen, literary editor of the TimesĀ and chair of the 2025 judging panel, talks us through the shortlist of the UK’s most prestigious nonfiction book prize.